stevemats/videntta/README.md

 You can also run sample extraction process using the text document residing withing the Test-Doc folder.

+## ToDo:
+#### Extraction->
+- EXtract emails from unified resource locators
+- Email extractions from microsoft word documents
+- Support extractions from PDF, Word documents and other types of documents

+#### Output-->
+- Support export to pdf
+- Custom Watermark Insertion in output document(for proper presentation)

 **The Project is open for Contribution**